Trade directory · Surprise metro · Arizona

 Q/03

-Peak season runs March through October when desert heat activates scorpions, roaches, and other pests.
-Summer months see highest demand for emergency scorpion calls and preventive treatments.
+Peak pest season runs March through October when desert heat activates scorpions, spiders, and other common pests.
+Scorpion activity peaks in summer months when temperatures exceed 90°F, driving highest demand for emergency pest control services.

 Q/04